Bira/octopus-carnival/_posts/2023-07-18-neverwinter-thayans.md

 minute, yet Maegera still woke up a little and caused the eruption which _almost_ destroyed Neverwinter.

-Now they're back.
+Now the Thayans are back.
 There are little more than frightened whispers about their presence in the region, and no one knows they were responsible for destroying the city thirty years ago, but if left unchecked there's a good chance they'll finish the job, one way or another.

 ## Goals and Strategies